hugojosefson/46elks-experiment/README.md

     * `POST   /numbers/:number/configure` configures any of the 46elks account's
     phone numbers to use this server, which means this server calls the 46elks API and configures the number with relevant `sms_url` and `voice_start`.
-    * `POST   /access-secrets` creates a new secret and sets it as the current, reconfiguring all configured phone numbers' `sms_url` and `voice_start`'s.
-    *This has consequences for `/numbers/configured` and
-    `/numbers/unconfigured`, so their specification and implementations must be updated when this is implemented.*
+    * `POST   /access-secrets` creates a new access secret and sets it as the current, reconfiguring all configured phone numbers' `sms_url` and `voice_start`'s. *This has consequences for `/numbers/configured` and `/numbers/unconfigured`, so their specification and implementations must be updated when this is implemented.*
     * `GET    /access-secrets` lists all active access secrets, specifying which